sakav1111/sakav1111.github.io/_posts/2024-04-28-Ways to Read SpringBoot application.md

-2. Using `Environment`: You can use the `Environment` interface to access properties.
+2.Using `Environment`: You can use the `Environment` interface to access properties.

   ```